Thabang Makwetla: Political career

-Humanitarian work

-On 30 March 2017, Makwetla officially opened a new pharmacy at the Mthatha Correctional Centre to provide medication to the 4000 inmates in correctional centres in Mthatha and its surrounding areas, such as Tabankulu and Mount Fletcher.

-On 26 September 2017, Makwetla built a new home for a Soweto family in Moletsane, after their original home burned in an electrical fire.
-He was joined by parolees from seven different police facilities in the area.
-On 6 December 2017, Makwetla helped organise the construction of a different home for 93-year-old Harriet Mfolozi, and her unemployed 30-year-old grandson in the Eastern Cape town of Lusikisiki.
-They were previously living in a mud house.

 Controversies

 In the late 2000s, Makwetla was reported to have pledged his support for former South African President, Thabo Mbeki, who announced his resignation amidst corruption charges on 20 September 2008.
 As a consequence of this support, Makwetla lost his position of provincial chairperson of Mpumalanga to his deputy David Mabuza who supported Jacob Zuma's successful bid to be ANC President at the 2007 Polokwane national congress, but later Makwetla was able to assume the role of deputy of the Minister of Defence and Military Veterans.

 During a conference with former MK soldiers in Johannesburg, he accused MK Military Veterans’ Association (MKMVA) chairperson Kebby Maphatsoe of seeking to "derail his vision" by interfering in the politics of the ANC.
 He began to lash out during the meeting, specifically at the MKMVA for performing “an intention on the part of [their] leadership to convene a unilateral conference aimed deliberately at sidelining the overwhelming majority of former members of MK.", which intensified a divide between the two groups.

-During the #SONA2018 (State of the Nation Address 2018) controversy, Chief Whip of the Opposition and Member of the South African National Assembly John Steenhuisen stated during a debate speech to members of parliament, which Makwetla was attending, "To the Deputy Minister of Justice and Correctional Services, Thabang Makwetla, I actually don’t know what you’re doing here.
-You need to be out building more prisons, we’re going to need a hell of a lot more of them soon with these Zuptas.
-There’s already overcrowding, there’ll be lots more when these people start to fall," alluding to the corruption of former South African president Jacob Zuma.
-Steenhuisen also spent much of the tirade "humiliating" the ANC and its more recognized members.

-He has vehemently denied that he benefited unduly from Bosasa.

-Personal life

 In late March 2016, articles were released by the Dutch news outlet The Edge Search, as well as the South African paper Independent Online (IOL), which both claimed that Makwetla had been "fobbing off the government" to pay for his alcohol addiction.
 The articles received little attention, and in the long run have not significantly affected Makwetla's position.

+In April 2019, Parliament's Joint Committee on Ethics and Members Interests sanctioned Makwetla for having accepted a gratuity from Bosasa, a company which frequently did business with the Department of Correctional Services.
+Makwetla had failed to disclose that Bosasa installed a security system gratis at his home in January 2016; when questioned by the committee, he said that there was no conflict of interest because he had intended to pay Bosasa for the service, though Bosasa head Gavin Watson had ultimately refused to accept payment from him.
+When Makwetla testified about the incident at the Zondo Commission in July 2021, he continued to deny any wrongdoing.
+However, the final report of the Zondo Commission recommended that he should face criminal investigation, finding that he may have breached the Prevention and Combating of Corrupt Activities Act; in the report, Justice Raymond Zondo commented that, "If Mr Makwetla's evidence that he saw no conflict of interest in this situation is true, then, quite frankly, that is scary."
+Makwetla disagreed with Zondo's assessment.